Post

 • Recalls: None Found

-• Description/Symptoms: Windows not rolling up or down
+• Description/Symptoms: Windows may not roll up or down, or they may move slowly or erratically.

 • Recalls: None Found